spatialos/gdk-for-unity/docs/content/glossary.md

 > * [`spatial` reference documentation](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial)

 ### Building

+> The [`spatial` command-line tool](the-spatial-command-line-tool-cli) command `spatial worker build` does not function in the SpatialOS GDK for Unity.

 When you make changes to the code of a [worker](#worker), you need to build those changes in order to try them out in a [local](#local-deployment) or [cloud deployment](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).